ICTU/quality-time/components/server/README.md

 The `name` is the default name of sources of this type.
 The `description` gives some background information on the source type.
 The `url` links to a landing page describing the source type.

 The `parameters` describe the parameters that need to be entered by the user to configure the source.
 Each parameter has a `name` used as label in the user interface.
 The `type` specifies the type of the parameter and the widget used to get user input.
 Possible values are `string`, `password`, `integer`, and `multiple_choice`.
 If the `type` is `integer` the `unit` and `min_value` need to be specified and optionally a `max_value`.
 If the `type` is `multiple_choice` the possible `values` need to be specified.
 A `default_value` can also be given.
+Also, an `api_values` mapping can specify how the values map to the values used in the API of the source.
 Finally, for each parameter, a list of `metrics` must be given for which the parameter is applicable.
 This is needed because not every metric needs the same parameters.

 The `entities` object contains a list of columns to be used to display the entities of the metric.
 Each column consists of a `name`, which is used as column header, and a `key`, used to get the data from the database.
 The key `url` can be used to specify which field contains the url to be used in the column.
 In theory, each column can link to a different url this way.
 To specify the data type of the column, use the `type` key.
 If no type is specified, `string` is assumed and no special formatting is applied.
 The only other types supported at the moment are `date` and `datetime`.
 The column should be an ISO-formatted date or datetime string and `Date.toLocaleDateString()` or `Date.toLocaleString()` is used to format the date or datetime.
 Values can be mapped to colors using the `color` key with a column-value-to-color mapping as value.
 Possible colors are `positive` (green), `negative` (red), `warning` (yellow) and `active` (grey).
 These correspond to the possible [states of table rows in Semantic UI React](https://react.semantic-ui.com/collections/table/#states).